 Take advantage of the warmer weather to do a careful inspection of the outside of your home.
-Colder winter conditions can often leave paint chipped, while wet weather can cause damage to siding, leading to rot and mold.
+Colder winter conditions and harsh winds can often leave paint chipped, while wet weather can cause damage to siding, leading to rot and mold.

 Northeast United States

-The Northeast region experiences the four seasons throughout the year, but its most notable climate is a cold winter with snow and ice.
-During the winter, the snow and ice can cause damage to the exterior of your home.
-Make sure you're keeping your home maintained before and after the winter to keep it protected.
+The Northeast region experiences four distinct seasons throughout the year, but its most notable climate is a cold winter with snow and ice, which can wreak havoc on the exterior of your home.
+Make sure you're maintaining your home before and after the winter with these recommended home maintenance tips.

 After a season of use, your chimney probably needs a good sweeping come spring.
 Spring tends to be a slower season for professional chimney sweepers, so it’s easier to get an appointment.
 Plus, your chimney will be ready to go when cold weather comes back around.